React useInterval Hook

 Features

-- Automatic cleanup with proper interval clearing when component unmounts or delay changes
+- Automatic cleanup with proper interval clearing when component unmounts in React applications

 - TypeScript support with complete type definitions for callback and delay parameters

-- Animation loops - Control animation frames and transitions using TypeScript patterns
+- Animation loops - Control frame-based animations and transitions in JavaScript applications

-- Auto-save features - Automatically save user input at regular intervals
+- Auto-save features - Periodically save user input or form data in React components

-- Progress indicators - Animate progress bars and loading states with intervals
+- Progress indicators - Animate progress bars and loading sequences using TypeScript validation

 API Reference